What is Considered a Commercial Vehicle in North Carolina?

 Truck accidents and commercial vehicle accidents often involve a significant amount of evidence and a comprehensive truck accident investigation may be required to determine liability.
 At Riddle & Brantley, our award-winning truck accident lawyers (see disclaimer below) are supported by a team of experienced accident investigators who can help prove liability.

 In some cases, we’ll even bring in outside experts like accident reconstructionists and commercial vehicle safety experts to help strengthen our clients’ cases.
 In a recent tractor-trailer accident case, we even subpoenaed traffic data from Google Maps in order to prove liability.
-That case resulted in a total settlement of $9.45 million (see disclaimer below), negotiated by attorneys Kurt Dixon and Gene Riddle.
+That case resulted in a total settlement of $9.45 million (see disclaimer below).

 We believe Justice Counts for those injured due to others’ negligence and we would love to help you if we can.